SFC /scannow Not Working Windows 11? Here’s What to Do

 How to Boot into Safe Mode:

-- Press Enter and let the scan complete.
+8. Then hit the Enter key and let the scan alone until it is complete.

 How to Run SFC from Advanced Startup:

-In the Command Prompt window, enter: sfc /scannow
+3. In the Command Prompt window, carefully type SFC/scannow and press Enter.

-- Let the scan complete and follow any on-screen instructions.
+4. Let the scan finish completely and carefully follow all displayed on-screen instructions.

-Tip: This method bypasses file locking and is great for more persistent errors.
+Tip: This method bypasses file locking and is great for more persistent errors.👉 If you want complete information for fixing errors on Windows 11, this guide can help.

 Part 3.
 Use DISM to Repair the System Image